By-Laws and Rules for the Operation of The World Council on Isotopes

 A member in good standing is defined as being one who has paid the organization’s assessed fees.

 A voting member of the Council is defined as a member who is a member organization in good standing.

 - (a) The Council shall have an Executive Committee composed of Professional Organization representatives (Membership category (a) in the Article B4.1) elected at a General Meeting and the chairpersons of Standing and Special Committees of the Council.
 The President and the Vice President (President-Elect) and the Immediate Past President shall be ex-officio members of the Executive Committee.
 The maximum number of Executive Committee Members shall be 15 and each Member shall have one (1) vote.

 - (b) The Special Committees consist of Industrial Applications, Environmental Applications, Medical Applications, and Information Exchange and Cooperation.
 The Standing Committees consist of Education and Training, Publication, ICI Coordination, and Long-Term Funding.

 - (c) The Council shall elect a Vice President (President-Elect) and such other officers, as the Council shall decide.
-The Executive Committee shall have responsibility for approval of new members, and for all financial matters of the Council.
-The Council as a whole shall have authority over all other activities of the Council.
+The Executive Committee shall have responsibility for the approval of new members, and for all financial matters of the Council.
+The Council as a whole, has authority over all the other activities of the Council.

-- (d) The term of the President shall nominally be 2 to 2.5 years, starting on the last day of periodic International Conferences on Isotopes that is normally held every two to three years.
+- (d) The term of the President shall nominall be 2 to 3 years, starting on the last day of periodic International Conferences on Isotopes that is normally held every two to three years.
 The outgoing President’s term will end and the incoming Presidents term will begin at the conclusion of the Conference.
 The President shall not serve two consecutive terms.